ice-wm/man/icewmbg.md

 ## DESCRIPTION

 **icewmbg** can assign a colour or image to the _X11_ desktop background.
-Many image formats are supported.
+Common image formats are supported.
 Each [icewm(1)](icewm) work space can have its own background.

-When the background image has changed, then **icewmbg** can be notified to update the background.
+When the background image has changed, **icewmbg** can be notified to update the background.
 When switching work spaces, it checks the image file modification time.
-If the file has changed, then it reloads the background image from file.
+If the file has changed, it reloads the image from file.

 **icewmbg** supports semi-transparency.
 Semitransparent background images and colours can be configured.
-If these are not specified then the default background is used.

 It uses RandR or Xinerama to support backgrounds on all connected monitors.
 When monitors appear/disappear, or change their resolution,